 So, what is The Elf on the Shelf?

-The Elf on the Shelf is a storybook, which comes with a toy elf.
-The book tells the story of Santa’s Scout Elves, who visit homes and watch over the children, then report back to Santa about who is being naughty and who is being nice.
-The toy elf (thanks to the help of mums and dads) appears each morning between Thanksgiving and Christmas Eve, always in a different spot and disappears while the kiddos are sleeping, to report back to the North Pole.
+The Elf on the Shelf is a storybook which comes with a toy elf.
+The book tells the story of Santa’s Scout Elves, who visit homes and watch over the children.
+They then report back to Santa about who’s being naughty and who’s being nice.
+The toy elf (thanks to the help of mums and dads) appears each morning between Thanksgiving and Christmas Eve, always in a different spot, and disappears while the kiddos are sleeping, to report back to the North Pole.

 Children must beware… “There’s only one rule that you have to follow, so I will come back and be here tomorrow: Please do not touch me.
 My magic might go, and Santa won’t hear all I’ve seen or I know.”
 On Christmas Eve, the elf appears for the last time, before heading back to the North Pole until next Christmas.

 There’s the school of thought that says anything fun can’t be bad… especially at Christmas.
 This goes for The Elf on the Shelf, too.
-Lots of families (11 million of them, it seems) think that the tradition of the elf appearing for the month leading up to Christmas is charming and sweet.
-The idea is that the kids are encouraged to behave themselves in the lead-up to Christmas, so that the elf will report their good behaviour to the big man each night.
+Lots of families (more than 11 million of them, it seems) think that the tradition of the elf appearing for the month leading up to Christmas is charming and sweet.
+The idea is that the kids are encouraged to behave themselves in the lead-up to Christmas so that the elf will report their good behaviour to the Big Man in Red each night.